appellation/site/src/content/blog/2024/12/discord-markdown-part-1.md

 This means that Discord's message rendering, one of the most visible surfaces of the app, is entirely native and unfortunately reliant on a _ton_ of app state that is, you guessed it, totally irrelevant to the syntax itself.

+Thus, a good chunk of Discord's impure and stateful Markdown parsing is actually in service of getting data across the JavaScript-native bridge for the native chat layer to render.
+This is what powers things like rendering formatted timestamps instead of the Unix timestamp or the user/nickname instead of the user ID.

 ## What This Means For Discord